JustGlowing/minisom/Readme.md

 Self Organizing Maps
 --------------------

 MiniSom is a minimalistic and Numpy based implementation of the Self Organizing Maps (SOM).
-SOM is a type of Artificial Neural Networks able to convert complex, nonlinear statistical relationships between high-dimensional data items into simple geometric relationships on a low-dimensional display.
+SOM is a type of Artificial Neural Network able to convert complex, nonlinear statistical relationships between high-dimensional data items into simple geometric relationships on a low-dimensional display.

 Installation
 ---------------------